N.Y. Gov. Cuomo compares the ‘virus of hate’ to the coronavirus after bomb threats were emailed to 19 Jewish community centers in one single morning

 - Visit Insider’s homepage for more stories.

-On Sunday morning, 19 Jewish Community Center locations in the state of New York received an e-mailed bomb threat sending the facilities into high alert amid police investigation.
+On Sunday morning, 19 Jewish Community Center locations nationwide – several in New York – received an e-mailed bomb threat sending the facilities into high alert amid a police investigation.

 New York Gov. Andrew Cuomo visited one of the confirmed locations, the Sidney Albert JCC located in the state’s capital city of Albany, and spoke at a press briefing following evacuations, the Albany Times Union first reported Sunday.